When to Apply for Apprenticeship

 - The high school must send the transcripts directly to the Board office.

-- If your document is not in English, you must arrange for the Board office to receive a translation.
+- If your document is not in English, the Board office to receive a translation.

 - Agencies that provide credentialing and translation services are listed on www.naces.org.